LutherAstrophysics/m23/usage/fits/README.md

 If you're not familiar with the pattern of passing function as an argument, called funarg sometimes, you might want to get familiar with that first.
-Also, our sample ( usage file )[./use-fits.py] might be helpful to look at.
+Also, our sample [usage file](./use-fits.py ) might be helpful to look at.

 The other function in this module, `fitsToCSV` might be barely